transferwise/pipelinewise/_sources/user_guide/resync.rst.txt

 Sometimes you will need to resync tables in ad-hoc bases.
-For example when binlog position deleted in MySQL or when a database migrated to another server and previous CDC bookmarks are not transferrable, etc.
+For example when binlog position deleted in MySQL or when a database migrated to another server and previous CDC bookmarks are not transferable, etc.

 If you want to resync every table from a specific tap then use the ``sync_tables`` command and specify the tap and target ids: